Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 In this lab, you will create a pod and deployment definition to serve as a foundation for deploying the containerized adoption platform stored in ECR with Kubernetes.
 You will be using a managed worker node group in this setup.

 EKS launches pods with a networking mode called [vpc-cni](https://docs.aws.amazon.com/eks/latest/userguide/pod-networking.html), which gives pods the same networking properties of EC2 instances.
 Tasks will essentially receive their own [elastic network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html).
-This offers benefits like task-specific security groups.
+This offers benefits like pod specific security groups.
 Let's get started!

 ![Lab 2 Architecture](images/02-arch.png)